 (2) It is prohibited to bring glass containers, cans, tape recorders, bulky items, coolers, pyrotechnic items, flares, weapons and similar dangerous items, as well as animals.
 Failure to comply with this prohibition may result in expulsion from the venue.
 The organizer is entitled to take temporary custody and possession of objects of the aforementioned kind.

 (3) Bags are only allowed up to a size of DIN A4 (210x297mm).

-(4) The house rules of the venue and the instructions of the stewards are to be observed.
-Entering the playing field or climbing on any barriers is strictly prohibited.
+(4) The house rules of the venue and the instructions of the stewards must be observed.
+It is strictly forbidden to enter the playing field or to climb on any barriers.

-(1) The organizer processes the personal data provided by the visitor in compliance with the applicable data protection regulations.
-Processing shall only take place if the visitor has consented (Art.
+(1) The organizer shall process the personal data provided by the visitor in compliance with the applicable data protection regulations.
+Processing shall only take place insofar as the visitor has consented (Art.
 6 para.
-1 lit. a DSGVO), the processing is necessary for the performance of the contract concluded with the visitor or for the implementation of pre-contractual measures (Art.
+1 lit. a DSGVO), the processing is necessary for the fulfillment of the contract concluded with the visitor or for the implementation of pre-contractual measures (Art.
 6 para.
-1 lit. b DSGVO), the processing is necessary for the performance of a legal obligation of the organizer (Art.
+1 lit. b DSGVO), the processing is necessary for the fulfillment of a legal obligation of the organizer (Art.
 6 (1) lit. c DSGVO) or the processing is necessary to protect the legitimate interests of the organizer or a third party, unless the interests or fundamental rights and freedoms of the visitor, which require the protection of personal data, override (Art.
 6 (1) lit. f DSGVO).

 (2) The organizer is entitled to transfer the personal data provided by the visitor to third parties that the organizer has commissioned with the execution of the contract, insofar as this is necessary for the fulfillment of the contract (Art.
 6 para.
 1 lit. b DSGVO).
 This includes the right to check creditworthiness.